alepez/threescanner/README.md

 You only need a camera (even a webcam) and a projector.

+You can use the provided scanner+projector applications or include the library in your own project using the API.

 Projector and scanner are in separate processes and they communicate via tcp, so they can reside in different computers.